-Note: In 10.1:20, skip (b); instead, sketch the phase-plane portrait near the origin In 10.3:16, you do not need to use graph paper; sketch the nullclines as dashed/dotted curves; either make your plot very large or sketch solution curves on a separate plot, without the nullclines.
+Note: In 10.3:16, you do not need to use graph paper; sketch the nullclines as dashed/dotted curves; either make your plot very large or sketch solution curves on a separate plot, without the nullclines.
 In 10.5:6, sketch the phase-plane portrait.
 You do not have to use a numerical solver in any of the problems.